Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 Day 4: Bern - Interlaken - Bern

-If you leave Bern early in the morning, you’ll have enough time to catch the passenger ship to Interlaken once you get to Thun.
+If you leave Bern early in the morning, you'll have plenty of time to catch the passenger boat to Interlaken from Thun.
 This boat ride takes just over two hours and will most likely take your breath away.

-Expect to peacefully cruise past charming villages and towering mountains while you traverse all of Lake Thun before turning into Interlaken.
-This has to be one of the most scenic cruises in Switzerland.
-And even if the weather isn’t perfect, it’s a mystical experience worth getting up for.
+You’ll pass charming villages and towering mountains as you cross Lake Thun, arriving in Interlaken.
+This is probably one of the most beautiful boat rides in Switzerland.
+And even if the weather isn’t perfect, it’s a mystical experience worth getting out of bed for.

-It’s also fully covered if you travel with an Interrail, Eurail or Swiss Travel Pass.
-Don’t miss out on the opportunity...
+Moreover, the trip is fully covered with an Interrail, Eurail, or Swiss Travel Pass.
+Don’t miss out on this opportunity...

 Aussichtsplattform Harder KulmAussichtsplattform bei Harder Kulm (Foto: Jungfraubahnen)